AlephAlpha/factoriosrc/README.md

 Search for patterns in [Factorio (R3,C2,S2,B3,N+)](https://conwaylife.com/forums/viewtopic.php?f=11&t=6166) cellular automata, using an algorithm similar to [rlifesrc](https://github.com/AlephAlpha/rlifesrc).

 This program is still work in progress.
-The only supported rules are Factorio and Conway's Game of Life.
 Many features are still missing.

 Now it has a simple text-based UI.
 A web UI will be added in the future.